14 Awesome Restaurants for Group Dining in San Diego

 Gather your group under the tents at One Door North, the outdoorsy-themed eatery designed as an homage to chef Fred Piehl’s love of nature and adventure.
-Classic cocktails like Aviations and Dark and Stormys, plus inspired craft cocktails share the menu with seasonal fare that highlight fresh, local ingredients.
-Reservations can be made online for parties up to ten, or reserve one or more of their tents for a camping dinner adventure that’s all fun with none of the hassles of, you know, actual camping.
+Classic cocktails like negronis and dark and stormys, plus inspired craft cocktails share the menu with seasonal fare that highlight fresh, local ingredients.
+Reservations can be made online for parties up to 10, or reserve one of their tents for a camping dinner adventure that’s all fun with none of the hassles of, you know, actual camping.

 How to book: Reservations for groups up to ten via Yelp.
 For larger groups or to reserve a tent, call 619-618-1285 or email James_Anderson@piehlgroup.com.

 Madison on Park

-Madison took to the streets, literally, during the COVID-19 pandemic, adding a sprawling parklet where guests can now enjoy high-quality cocktails and a small, but well-curated menu of continental and Mediterranean-inspired bites under the iconic University Heights sign.
+Madison took to the streets, literally, during the COVID-19 pandemic, adding a sprawling parklet where guests can still enjoy high-quality cocktails and a small, but well-curated menu of continental and Mediterranean-inspired bites under the iconic University Heights sign.
 Inside, the modern interior is the ideal backdrop for Instagram portraiture, fusing elements of Norwegian and Japanese simplicity under a dramatic, arching ceiling of warm cedar cladding.
-Groups of up to ten can make reservations online, but private events of up to 80 guests can be accommodated.

-How to book: Reservations for groups of up to ten can be made online.
-For larger groups, email email@example.com.
+How to book: Reservations for groups of up to eight can be made via OpenTable or by calling 619-269-6566.